-- 20. No clear and reasonable warning is provided with the Products regarding the carcinogenic or reproductive hazards of Lead. - 21.
-Any person acting in the public interest has standing to enforce violations of Proposition 65 provided that such person has supplied the requisite public enforcers with a valid 60-Day Notice of Violation and such public enforcers are not diligently prosecuting the action within such time.
-Health & Safety Code §25249.7(d). - 22.
+- 20. Any person acting in the public interest has standing to enforce violations of Proposition 65 provided that such person has supplied the requisite public enforcers with a valid 60-Day Notice of Violation and such public enforcers are not diligently prosecuting the action within such time.
+Health & Safety Code § 25249.7(d). - 21.
 More than sixty days prior to naming each Defendant in this lawsuit, CEH provided a 60-Day "Notice of Violation of Proposition 65" to the California Attorney General, the District Attorneys of every county in California, the City Attorneys of every California city with a population greater than 750,000 and to each of the named Defendants.
-In compliance with Health & Safety Code §25249.7(d) and 27 C.C.R. §25903(b), each of the Notices included the following information: (1) the name and address of the violators; (2) the statute violated; (3) the time period during which violations occurred; (4) specific descriptions of the violations. including (a) the routes of exposure to Lead from the Products, and (b) the specific type of Products sold and used in violation of Proposition 65; and (5) the name of the specific Proposition 65-listed chemical (Lead) that is the subject of the violations described in each of the Notices. - 23.
-CEH also sent a Certificate of Merit for each of the Notices to the California Attorney General, the District Attorneys of every county in California, the City Attorneys of every California city with a population greater than 750,000 and to the named Defendants.
-In compliance with Health & Safety Code §25249.7(d) and 11 C.C.R. §3101, each of the Certificates certified that CEH's counsel: (1) has consulted with one or more persons with relevant and appropriate experience or expertise who reviewed facts, studies or other data regarding the exposures to Lead alleged in each of the Notices; and (2) based on the information obtained through such consultations, believes that there is a reasonable and meritorious case for a citizen enforcement action based on the facts alleged in each of the Notices.
-In compliance with
+In compliance with Health & Safety Code § 25249.7(d) and 27 C.C.R. § 25903(b), each of the Notices included the following information: (1) the name and address of the violators; (2) the statute violated; (3) the time period during which violations occurred; (4) specific descriptions of the violations, including (a) the routes of exposure to Lead from the Products, and (b) the specific type of Products sold and used in violation of Proposition 65; and (5) the name of the specific Proposition 65-listed chemical (Lead) that is the subject of the violations described in each of the Notices. - California Attorney General, the District Attorneys of every county in California, the City Attorneys of every California city with a population greater than 750,000 and to the named Defendants.
+In compliance with Health & Safety Code § 25249.7(d) and 11 C.C.R. § 3101, each of the Certificates certified that CEH's counsel: (1) has consulted with one or more persons with relevant and appropriate experience or expertise who reviewed facts, studies or other data regarding the exposures to Lead alleged in each of the Notices; and (2) based on the information herein Paragraphs 1 through 28, inclusive.